-The IoT framework is susceptible to attacks at each layer; hence there are many security challenges and requirements that need to be addressed.
+The IoT framework is susceptible to attacks at each layer.
+Therefore, there are many security challenges and requirements that need to be addressed.
 Current state of research in IoT is mainly focused on authentication and access control protocols, but with the rapid advancement of technology it is essential to incorporate new networking protocols like IPv6 and 5G to achieve the dynamic mashup of IoT topology.

-The major developments witnessed in IoT are mainly on small scale i.e. within companies, some industries etc. To scale the IoT framework from one company to a group of different companies and systems, various security concerns need to be overcome.
+The major developments witnessed in IoT are mainly on small scale including within companies and in some limited industries.
+To scale the IoT framework from one company to a cohort of different companies and different systems, various security concerns need to be addressed.
 The IoT has great potential to transform the way we live today.
 But, the foremost concern in realization of completely smart frameworks is security.
-If security concerns like privacy, confidentiality, authentication, access control, end-to-end security, trust management, global policies and standards are addressed completely, we can witness the transformation of everything by IoT in the near future.
+If security concerns like privacy, confidentiality, authentication, access control, end-to-end security, trust management, global policies and standards are addressed completely, then a transformation of everything by IoT can be envisioned in the near future.
 There is need for new identification, wireless, software, and hardware technologies to resolve the currently open research challenges in IoT like the standards for heterogeneous devices, implementation of key management and identity establishment systems, and trust management hubs.